Hakka people: Distant origins

 The theories indicating a descent from both northern and southern Han are the most likely and are together supported by multiple scientific studies into the genetics.
 Furthermore, research into the mitochondrial DNA of the Hakka indicates that the majority of their matrilineal gene pool consists of lineages prevalent in the southern Han.
-Clyde Kiang stated that the Hakkas' origins may also be linked with ancient neighbors of the Han, the Dongyi and Xiongnu people.
+Clyde Kiang stated that the Hakka people's origins may also be linked with ancient neighbors of the Han, the Dongyi and Xiongnu people.
 However, this is disputed by many scholars and Kiang's theories are considered to be false.

 Hakka Chinese scientist and researcher Dr. Siu-Leung Lee stated in the book by Chung Yoon-Ngan, The Hakka Chinese: Their Origin, Folk Songs And Nursery Rhymes, that the potential Hakka origins from the Northern Han and Xiongnu and that of the indigenous Southern She and Yue tribes, "are all correct, yet none alone explain the origin of the Hakka", pointing out that the problem with DNA profiling on limited numbers of people within population pools cannot correctly ascertain who is really the Southern Chinese, because many Southern Chinese are also from Northern Asia; Hakka or non-Hakka.
 It is known that the earliest major waves of Hakka migration began due to the attacks of the two aforementioned tribes during the Jin dynasty (266–420).

 Definitional problems and disambiguation

 The study of this population group is complicated by linguistic uncertainty and nomenclatural ambiguity in the historical record.
 The term Hakka (客家) is sometimes broadly used to refer to other southern Han Chinese groups during their southward migration.
 Imperial census statistics did not distinguish what varieties of Chinese the population spoke.
 Some family genealogies also employ the term Hakka (客家) to refer to their southward migration, even though they belonged to the earlier groups of Han Chinese settlers and did not speak a Gan-affiliated language.
 These clans would be properly regarded as belonging to local dialect groups due to the timing of their arrival, the language they spoke, the customs they practiced, and the route of their traversal.
 These families were not part of the groups of settlers today associated with the Hakka, who arrived in southern China at a much later date through Jiangxi province and who spoke a Gan-affiliated language.

-For example, the study by Lo Hsiang-lin, K'o-chia Yen-chiu Tao-Liu / An Introduction to the Study of the Hakkas (Hsin-Ning & Singapore, 1933) used genealogical sources of family clans from various southern counties, leading to the inclusion of native southern Han Chinese families into the Hakka category.
+For example, the study by Lo Hsiang-lin, K'o-chia Yen-chiu Tao-Liu / An Introduction to the Study of the Hakka people (Hsin-Ning & Singapore, 1933) used genealogical sources of family clans from various southern counties, leading to the inclusion of native southern Han Chinese families into the Hakka category.